Search:

-Phonics is an essential strategy for learning to decode words and our aim is to ensure all children at Kingshill read proficiently and become life-long readers.
 Phonics is a key part of this as it enables children to decode automatically over time and become fluent readers.
-We believe that it is everyone’s responsibility to teach children to read.
 Phonics also teaches children to spell by segmenting words into their phonemes.
-At Kingshill, we recognise that phonics and spelling are intertwined.
-Therefore, phonics is present in all year groups across the curriculum if appropriate.
+At Kingshill Church School, we recognise that phonics and spelling are intertwined.
+Therefore, the use of phonics continues across the school as it supports learners to broaden understanding and develop accuracy.

 We use ‘Unlocking Letters and Sounds’ as our SSP Scheme for teaching phonics.
 SSP stands for Systematic Synthetic Phonics.
 It is an approach which teaches children to recognise letters (graphemes) and their associated sounds (phonemes).
+The scheme was validated by the DfE in December 2021.

 Please see below the overview of progression in phonics and help for parents with actions and images to support children with their phonics learning at home.

-Phonics Progression
+Kingshill Church School ULS Phonics Progression

 Actions Images and Handwriting – Phase 2